 Viewed through the lens of ethnographic inquiry every group forms its own distinctive community, each with its own set of values, specialized language, rituals, and norms of behavior.
 This is as true of a military unit as it is of a quilting group, a motorcycle “gang,” or a group of semi-pro wrestlers.
 For members of the group those things that bind them together may seem completely unremarkable or even be invisible.
 But for an outside observer who is approaching them with fresh eyes every aspect of their experience can be new and full of interest.
 It is an objective that is ably fulfilled by McManamy and her work documenting the Slam All-Star Wrestlers of Franklin County, Vermont.

 This exhibit is available to travel!
-Click on the Exhibit Specifications below to learn more about Hitting the Mat as a traveling exhibition.
+Click below to learn more about Hitting the Mat as a traveling exhibition.

 Content Production / Photography, audio, video produced by multimedia journalist Emily McManamy of FreePressMedia.